 The NIA and other sponsoring organizations have a strong interest in continuing to diversify the research workforce committed to advancing the fields of aging and geriatrics research.
 Therefore, students who are members of ethnic or racial groups underrepresented in these fields, students with disabilities, or students whose background and experience are likely to diversify the research or medical questions being addressed, are encouraged to apply.

 Additionally, applicants receiving a stipend or salary support from a federal source are not eligible for this program.
 Applicants may not hold another award or participate in another program concurrently with the MSTAR program, and must participate in the program full-time for a minimum of 8 weeks and a maximum of 12 weeks.

 The application must be completed by the student applying for the scholarship.
-The application consists of background information and a personal statement submitted by the student, as well as supporting documents from the appropriate faculty mentors.
+The application consists of background information and a personal statement, as well as supporting documents from the appropriate faculty mentors.

-All students will also be invited to present a poster of their research project at the 2014 American Geriatrics Society (AGS) Annual Meeting, in Orlando, Florida.
+All students will also be invited to submit an abstract to present a poster of their research project at the 2017 American Geriatrics Society (AGS) Annual Meeting, in Orlando, Florida.
 For suggestions on how to prepare a poster for the AGS meeting, please click here.